Matthew Colligan

-Matthew Colligan is an online personality who posted neo-Nazi memes under the handle Millennial Matt alongside white nationalist Baked Alaska.
+Matthew Colligan is an American online personality who posted neo-Nazi memes under the handle Millennial Matt alongside white nationalist influencer Baked Alaska.
 His identity was revealed through his participation in the 2017 Unite the Right rally in Charlottesville, Virginia.
 One of Colligan's repeated memes is the phrase "Hitler did nothing wrong", which he has said in radio, tweets, and videos.

 Unite the Right rally attendance and doxing

 Colligan participated in the torchlight tiki rally at the 2017 Unite the Right rally in Charlottesville.
 Shortly following the rally, one of Colligan's former Boston neighbors and friends noticed Colligan in the evening's most infamous photograph.
 His identity was later verified through social network posts, including a cropped driver's license photograph that contained a photo appearing to be Colligan along with his correct birthday.

 Following Colligan's doxxing, Colligan initially responded with jabs, such as posting his "real" home address as what was in fact a Jewish synagogue in Boston.
 Shortly thereafter, Colligan deleted his Twitter account.

 On Friday, August 11, 2017, the day of the tiki rally, Colligan and Baked Alaska were ejected by a black Uber driver who said they had said racist things, calling the country "white America" and making her feel unsafe.

 In September 2017, Colligan claimed to have moved to Japan, but later claimed to have been living in Mexico.